orubel/Beapi-API-Framework/README.md

 ### FAQ

 **Q: How hard is this to implement?**
 **A:** BeApi is 'Plug-N-Play'.
 Merely install the plugin and it takes care of the 'REST'.
-The only thing you have to do is build an IO state file for each controller or use the built in bootstrap command:
+Implementing in your project is as simple as a one line command:
 ```
-./gradlew GenerateIostate
+grails create-app <name of your app> --profile org.grails.profiles:beapi:1.0.0
 ```
-This enables us to separate all IO data from functionality so it can be shared with other services in the architecture.

 **Q: Why am I getting the error "DisconnectableInputStream source reader" when I build the example project?**
 **A:** This is actually nothing to worry about as it is a known Gradle issue that does not affect the project.
 The following error: